 Steel of the required grade is already present in the Attributes 💑 Treeview.

-• With the whole model selected (Ctrl and A keys together) drag and drop the material attribute Steel (Mild Steel | Steel Structural) from the selected features.
+• With the whole model selected (Ctrl and A keys together) drag and drop the material attribute Steel (Mild Steel | Steel - Structural) from the Structure onto the selected features.

 Geometric Properties